tigrisdata-archive/tigris/README.md

 ## Running locally

 The [docker/local](docker/local) directory contains the docker-compose.yaml
-which describes the configuration of TigrisDB components.
-You can run TigrisDB in a local environment by executing:
+which describes the configuration of Tigris Data components.
+You can run Tigris Data in a local environment by executing:

 ```shell